Aletheia Bible College

 Suggested Explanations

-2. The following are further indications that the early chapters of Genesis should be read literally:-
+2. The following are further indications that the account of Adam and Eve and the serpent’s temptation should be read literally:-

 - Jesus referred to the record of Adam and Eve’s creation as the basis of His teaching on marriage and divorce (Matt.
 19:5-6); there is no hint that He read it figuratively.